THE POSITION BELOW IS VACANT IN THE DEPARTMENT OF EDUCATION:

 Interested persons should apply by visiting our website at www.vide.vi and select the appropriate application for submission procedures.

-Send your complete application package to email@example.com for consideration.Application documents required: (1) Completed Application, (2) Resume, (3) Cover Letter, (4) Official College Transcripts, (5) Certifications, (6) Licensures, (7) Three Letters of Recommendation, (8) Police Background Check and (9) Doctor’s Statement of Good Health.
+Send your complete application package to firstname.lastname@example.org for consideration.Application documents required: (1) Completed Application, (2) Resume, (3) Cover Letter, (4) Official College Transcripts, (5) Certifications, (6) Licenses, (7) Three Letters of Recommendation, (8) Police Background Check and (9) Doctor’s Statement of Good Health.

 Travel, transportation and relocation expenses are not authorized for this position.
 Any travel, transportation and relocation expenses associated with reporting for duty in this position will be the sole responsibility of the selected candidate.